kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 * Manipulate the OfflineVirtualMachine through the kubectl,
 * Manipulate the OfflineVirtualMachine through the Kubernetes API,
 * Watch for changes in the OfflineVirtualMachine and react to them:
-  * Convert the OfflineVirtualMachine to VirtualMachine and thus launch it
+  * Convert the OfflineVirtualMachine to VirtualMachineInstance and thus launch it
-  * Stop VirtualMachine and update status of OfflineVirtualMachine accordingly
+  * Stop VirtualMachineInstance and update status of OfflineVirtualMachine accordingly

 ### Kubectl interface